 We're not kidding: parenting can bring meaning to life

 All that focus on your bank balance and earning more can improve your material wealth, but does it have anything to say about a meaningful life?
 According to a scientific paper published in 2016, people who value their time over money are simply happier.
 Ultimately, science has revealed that our time is the most valuable resource we have when people respond honestly to questions about their lifestyles.

 Living a meaningful life may also lead to greater happiness, but science has shown that the two are not intrinsically linked.
 Put another way, being happy does not necessarily lead to a greater sense of meaning in your life.
-According to the Journal of Positive Psychology, there is a correlation between a meaningful life and a happy one, but the two concepts diverge.
+According to The Journal of Positive Psychology, there is a correlation between a meaningful life and a happy one, but the two concepts diverge.
 The pursuit of happiness for its own sake – through hedonism, for example – may not be all its cracked up to be.

 The researchers called this pro-social spending and suggested that it has a universal psychological impact no matter which culture was being examined.
 The work theorised that altruism may, in fact, be a product of evolutionary development among humans who derive longer term benefits from concepts like giving and sharing as a whole.

-It can even lead to friendships and relationships breaking down because of the social exclusion that is felt.
+We've all been in the company of someone who cannot put their phone down and won't look you in the eye.
+And now science suggests this practice has a real detrimental effect on social interactions in the here and now.
+In fact, it can even lead to friendships and relationships breaking down because of the social exclusion that is felt.
 Social media may be fine in its proper place, but the latest research suggests access to it should be limited in face-to-face social contexts. ●

 Ed Gould is a UK-based journalist and freelance writer.
 He is a practitioner of Reiki.